David-Ciz/langchain-multipurpose-agent/README.md

 # ai-challenge solution
 This repository contains an application that serves to show my abilites for the python ai-challenge.
+<meta> For why things are the way they are, I left good amount of meta comments and you can also read the thoughts.txt to get more insight on the code structure. </meta>
 ## what you will find in this repository
 This repository contains an application, a chat bot, with memory, ability to handle large conversations and providing sources and streaming the answers.
 It has access to tools that can search the web, answer questions from a documentation and execute python code.